 - Lastly, gently fold the cranberries and pecans into the batter.

-- Pour into the prepared Loaf Pan
+- Scoop the thick batter into your prepared Loaf Pan

 - Bake for one hour in preheated oven or until the loaf springs back gently when touched.
 Let stand 10 minutes, then turn out onto a wire rack to cool.
 Wrap with eco-friendly beeswax wraps or plastic wrap to keep fresh.

-Orange Glaze
+✨ Instructions For the Orange Glaze

 Notes